MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_pshed_plugin_registration_packet.md

 The PSHED plug-in participates in error record persistence.

+#### PshedFAErrorInfoRetrieval

+The PSHED plug-in participates in error information retrieval.

 #### PshedFAErrorRecovery

 The PSHED plug-in participates in error recovery.

-#### PshedFAErrorSourceControl
+#### PshedFAErrorInjection

-The PSHED plug-in participates in error source control.
+The PSHED plug-in participates in error injection.

 ### -field Reserved